hashicorp/terraform-provider-aws/website/docs/r/dynamodb_contributor_insights.html.markdown

 * `table_name` - (Required) The name of the table to enable contributor insights
 * `index_name` - (Optional) The global secondary index name

-## Attributes Reference

-In addition to all arguments above, the following attributes are exported:

-* `status` - The contributor insights status

 ## Import

 `aws_dynamodb_contributor_insights` can be imported using the format `name:table_name/index:index_name`, followed by the account number, e.g.,